 Kyaw Wai Yar Soe was part of the inaugural class of DeBoer Fellows in 2014 and has since joined the DeBoer Fellowship staff full time to advance leadership development and other resources to strengthen Myanmar for the future.

-Kyaw Wai Yar Soe is completing his BA in Organizational Leadership and Transformational Change at Friends University.
+Kyaw Wai Yar Soe earned a BA in Organizational Leadership and Transformational Change at Friends University.

 Naw May Thinza Lwin | Fellows Coordinator

 Naw May Thinza Lwin is the Fellows Coordinator at the DeBoer Fellowship where she coordinates and supports Lifelong Fellows with their programmatic activities.
 She also supports DeBoer Fellowship’s internal and external communications strategy, responds to inquiries from Lifelong Fellows, and coordinates events.
 Prior to joining the DeBoer Fellowship, she worked with various non-profit organizations in Myanmar for more than five years.

 Naw May Thinza Lwin earned a BA in Communicative English from the Liberal Arts Program at Karen Baptist Theological Seminary.
 She holds a Graduate Diploma in Development Studies from Yangon University of Economics.